 People may try to interrupt this cycle with pain medication.
 Certainly, if medication is required, this article is not about to suggest not taking it.
 However, the idea is to inform the users of pain medication of what may happen.
 The pain medication is, for many people, a depressant.
 In addition, it creates digestive problems resulting in constipation in many people and upset stomachs.
 The pain may diminish but is replaced by other discomforts which may be just as irritating.
 And, many pain medications are addicting.
 This means that higher increments will be needed to address the pain.

 People may reach a tolerance point where doctors are unwilling to prescribe more medication or unable to prescribe doses that will be effective.
 The situation may evolve to looking at other methods of pain control.
 These suggestions are not meant for people with terminal conditions where comfort is the only goal.
 The idea is to help people who live in chronic pain to have some quality of life which includes optimizing their relationships with family members.
 These relationships can be severely affected with chronic pain.

 One of my husband's relatives battled pain from arthritis for years.
 She used a combination of medication, exercise, and rest.
 She has now added self-hypnosis for pain relief when she has flare-ups.
 It is working!

-My husband’s aunt is not alone in trying a form of complimentary or alternative medicine to manage chronic pain.
-There are, according to a recent study, about one third of adults in this country who use some form of alternative or complimentary medicine.
+My husband's aunt is not alone in trying a form of complementary or alternative medicine to manage chronic pain.
+There are, according to a recent study, about one third of adults in this country who use some form of alternative or complementary medicine.
 Chronic pain is the most frequent reason to do so.